RealOrangeOne/theorangeone.net-legacy/content/wall-of-sheep/LanSchool.md

 - It worked for every user account on that computer, so it had to be done on each computer I used.
 - A teacher would notice, as you would never show up on their list.

-Fortunately this last point is a non-issue, as usually the teachers put it down to the software messing up, not a student breaking the install.
-Another key problem with this is that it's rather obvious when everyones computer other than yours is disabled, as you're still actively using yours, whilst everyone else is actually listening!
+Fortunately this last point is a non-issue, as usually the teachers put it down to the software messing up, not a student breaking it intentionally.
+Another key problem with this is that it's rather obvious when everyone else's is disabled.

 #### The silver lining

-Disabling the client on a machine also allowed for another feature that I had never thought of, but was by far the greatest bi-product of disabling LanSchool: __Teacher Mode!__
+Disabling the client on a machine also allowed for another feature that I had never thought of, but was by far the greatest feature of disabling LanSchool: __Teacher Mode!__

 Due to me being able to have access to a teachers computer one evening, I was able to copy the executables for the teachers console onto a USB drive, and then run them later on my computer.
 Obviously I know most software won't work in this way, but I'm so glad this one did!